There are 4 main supermarkets around Oxford:

-- A Co-op in Jerico (more like a convienience store, but it's open later than the others)
+- A Co-op in Jericho (more like a convienience store, but it's open later than the others)

-Aside from that there is a market every Wednesday morning and a Farmers Market on the first Thursday of the month in Gloucester Green.
+There is a market every Wednesday morning and a Farmers' Market on the first Thursday of the month in Gloucester Green.
 Also, there are plenty of places to get food, especially specialty items, in the Covered Market.
 If you are interested in finding more local food, check BigBarn.co.uk.

 For information about eating out and other suppliers around Oxford, see Daily Info's Food in Oxford section.

 For London, there are 2 bus lines into London, the Oxford Tube and the Oxford Express.
 Between them buses run every 10-15 min through most of the day, and about every half hour at night.
 Buses generally take about two hours to get from the Oxford Bus Station to London.
 The buses offer discount bulk student tickets and generally have specials for students at the beginning of the year.
 Fast trains from Oxford arrive into Paddington Station in London and generally take about 50 min.
 Depending on the time of day, fast trains run about twice an hour but it is best to check National Rail for an up-to-date schedule.

 Buses to and from the airport are pretty regular, the Heathrow bus runs about every half an hour and the Gatwick bus runs every hour.
 Taking the train to the airport can be difficult with luggage, but it is possible, especially to Gatwick, which is the easiest because you can catch a direct train there.